 - Read what Genevieve Vaughan writes about gift economy.

-These statements (some from memory and others from transcripts or videos) represent but a small sampling of the many references Rosenberg made both to education and to culture.
-They reveal the thinking of a visionary and social critic encouraging his listeners to consider the dehumanizing impact that dominant culture values have had and continue to have on human beings, on human culture and on life itself.
-He suggests quite strongly that it leads people to act in ways that are tragically alienating and undermining to human nature.
+These statements (some from memory and others from transcripts and videos) represent but a small sampling of the many references Rosenberg made both to education and to culture.
+They reveal the thinking of a visionary and social critic encouraging his listeners to consider the dehumanizing influences that dominant culture values have had and continue to have on human beings, on human culture and on life itself.
+He suggests quite emphatically that it leads people to act in ways that are tragically alienating and undermining to human nature.

-One might say that Rosenberg’s question is less “how can people become more compassionate?” than it is, “what conditions, both external and internal, interfere with people’s natural capacity to be connected to life and to respond humanely in challenging moments?”
+One might say that Rosenberg’s question is less “how can people become more compassionate?” but rather, “what conditions, both external and internal, interfere with people’s natural capacity to be connected to life and to respond humanely in challenging moments?”

-The two questions may appear to be near twins at first glance but they are likely to engage different responses and yield different outcomes.
-The first question will typically prompt people to look inwardly for ways to increase their capacity for responding compassionately.
-The understanding is that personal, psychological or spiritual work will yield the sought after result.
+The two questions may appear to be near twins at first glance but they are likely to stimulate different responses and outcomes.
+The first question will typically prompt people to look inwardly for ways to increase their capacity to respond compassionately.
+The understanding in this case is that personal, psychological or spiritual work will yield the sought after result.
 For instance, it’s in vogue these days to teach meditation as a practice to help people become more compassionate.
-It’s also fashionable to turn to scientific research on the human brain to see what neurological factors may be inhibiting compassion.
+It’s also fashionable to cite scientific research identifying neurological and brain related factors that may inhibit compassion.

 While these approaches are not without their benefits, their focus on the individual does not address the larger systemic issues that Marshall refers to time and time again.
 The fact that people learn to manage and lower their reactive impulses during stressful moments does little to change the dehumanizing effects of the culture itself.
 It merely makes for a less reactive and more accommodating population.
-It may in fact be just what the “systemic machine” wants .. for people learn how to self soothe in the midst of an increasingly dehumanizing regime.
+It may in fact be just what the “systemic machine” wants .. that people learn how to self soothe while being subjected to an increasingly dehumanizing regime.

 Take for instance the advent of smart phones.
 It’s commonplace to see families dining at home or in restaurants where the children, anywhere from 5 ages and up, are singularly focused on their hand held devices as their parents either speak to each other or are similarly engaged with devices.
 No one seated at that table is “suffering” per se and yet each is plugged into a social and cultural narrative that was less designed by them than it was designed by technology driven corporations wanting to make a profit.